thamain1/IntelliOptics-Edge/ARCHITECTURE.md

 ## Network flow

-By default, the edge endpoint exposes the Groundlight API on port 30101 on the local machine.
+By default, the edge endpoint exposes the IntelliOptics API on port 30101 on the local machine.

 The following diagram shows how HTTP requests are handled by the edge endpoint.